 HOW TO PLAY: Conducted exclusively at Hubspot, this fun game is an excellent example of team bonding.
-What you have to do is that on a single night, you have to invite a group of people from different teams to dinner at a restaurant or at someone's place.
+What you have to do is that on a single night, you have to invite a group of people from different teams to dinner at a restaurant or someone's place.
 The company will incur expenses.

 RESULT: It enables people to step out of their comfort zone and meet new people.
-It helps them to understand about the work with other departments and different teams do.
+It helps them to understand the work with other departments and different teams do.
 In a workplace scenario, it will prepare employees to work with people from diverse teams whom they haven’t met before.

 Also, an evening of free food and laughter, who doesn’t love that?

 Related article: 10 Best Virtual Team Building Activities for Remote Employees

 OBJECTIVE: Builds trust and collaboration among team members.
 The nature of the game also focuses on developing communication and active listening.

 TOOLS: Numerous soft objects without rough edges (cups, balloons, soft toys), few blindfolds.

 TIME: 20-30 minutes